-You can take a few precautions to lower your risk of getting an abscess in your tonsils — like not smoking and making sure you keep your teeth and mouth clean.
+To lower your risk of getting an abscess in your tonsils, don't smoke and make sure you keep your teeth and mouth clean.

 But sometimes a peritonsillar abscess is beyond your control.
 If you think you have an abscess, call your doctor right away.
 The earlier a doctor diagnoses it, the easier treatment will be.